-In 2003, J Scott Weese and Luis Arroyo at the Ontario Veterinary College found that out of nineteen probiotic pet foods on the market, none contained all the types good bacteria they claimed to.
+In 2003, Canadian researchers found that out of nineteen probiotic pet foods on the market, none contained all the types good bacteria they claimed to.

 Over half were growing bacteria they shouldn’t have been.
-A quarter of them didn’t have any living good bacteria in them at all.
+And a quarter of them didn’t have any living good bacteria in them at all.

-More recently, in 2013 Łukasz Grześkowiak and his team at the University of Turku in Finland found that pet food manufacturing processes often alter probiotics.
+More recently, Finnish scientists found that pet food manufacturing processes often alter probiotics.
 So even if they survive, they lose the ability to “stick” inside dogs’ intestines.

 Natural Probiotics For Dogs

 In the face of so much doubt over commercially produced dog probiotics, natural sources of probiotics start to look very appealing.

 The raw food probiotic options for dogs are specially formulated yogurts and kefirs (fermented milk drinks), fermented vegetables, and green tripe.